gaetansenn/dw-nest-sequelize-pagination/README.md

 ### Service

-Sequelize service overide `findAll` method from Sequelize and allow you to handle pagination automaticaly.
+Sequelize service override `findAll` method from Sequelize and allow you to handle pagination automaticaly.

 ```ts
 import { Injectable } from '@nestjs/common';